 When you find blood anywhere it's not supposed to be, especially in your stool, it can be concerning.
 Before you panic, consider your recent diet.
 If you ate beets, drank red juices, or consumed red gelatin in the past few days, your stool may be bright red but it's not blood.

 If you're sure it's blood you're seeing in the toilet bowl, take it seriously.
 If the blood is coming from the outside of your body, you may have an anal fissure or hemorrhoid, which can cause this bleeding and will be accompanied by pain.
 These conditions should go away on their own, but if you continue to experience discomfort, you should see a physician for treatment.

 In other cases, you may be suffering from an inflammatory bowel disease (IBD), such as Crohn's disease or ulcerative colitis.
 Steroids and immune-modifying agents can help you to manage any of these diseases.
 Blood in your stool can also be an indication of colorectal cancer.
 According to the American Cancer Society, 145,600 people will be diagnosed with this type of cancer in 2019 and 51,020 people will die of the disease.
 However, the number of deaths from colorectal cancer decreased by 25 percent in recent years due to early detection and fast treatment.

-Recommendation: Make an appointment with your doctor for a cancer screening right away so this disease can be caught and treated early or ruled out altogether.
+The Remedy Rx: Make an appointment with your doctor for a cancer screening right away so this disease can be caught and treated early or ruled out altogether.

 Your joints feel swollen and stiff